SynfiniDLT/account-hierarchy/README.md

 [FinLib](https://github.com/digital-asset/lib-finance) library to support multi-level account hierarchies.
 The Daml model currently contains the following components:

-- Relationships between custodians/benefciaries and a representation of the account hierarchy tree (module:
+- Relationships between custodians/benefciaries and encoding of the account hierarchy tree ( `Synfini.AccountHierarchy.Service` module)
-`Synfini.AccountHierarchy.Service`)
-- Allocation of assets to beneficiaries in the hieararchy (`Synfini.AccountHierarchy.Service`)
+- Allocation of assets to beneficiaries in the hieararchy (`Synfini.AccountHierarchy.Allocation` module)
-- Asset transfers and Delivery versus Payment transaction (`Synfini.AccountHierarchy.Trade`)
+- Asset transfers and Delivery versus Payment transactions (`Synfini.AccountHierarchy.Trade` module)

+In addition, the triggers project contains the following:
+- Automated processing of allocation changes to beneficiaries (`Synfini.Trigger.AccountHierarchy.Allocation` module)

 ## How to use this project